JunShern/moral-uncertainty/docs/main.md

 ## Task

 Our dataset contains textual scenarios where a first-person character describes actions they took in some setting.
-The task is to predict whether, according to commonsense moral judgments, the first-person character _should not_ have taken that action.

 The scenarios are often long (multiple paragraphs, up to 2,000 words) and involve complex social dynamics.

+Each scenario has a label which indicates whether, according to commonsense moral judgments, the first-person character _should not_ have taken that action.
 A key characteristic of the dataset is that it contains a **mix of clear-cut (wrong or not-wrong) and ambiguous scenarios**.

 | Example Scenarios |
 |---|